 I am a hobbyist writer and currently publish on a personal Substack website.
-(Why?
-Independent of its cultural affiliations, I find it a very no-frills way to compose, catalogue, and share online writing pieces while handily supporting email subscriptions for and from my friends and peers.)
-I mainly share personal essays and miscellaneous reading lists collated from my online gallivanting.
+I mainly write personal essays and reading lists that round up interesting things I've found during my online gallivanting.

 Posts